Getting email via your website

 Back in the Internet Email Settings dialog, click the 'Next' button to test your new account and finish.

-Outlook logs into your new account and tries to send itself an email
+Outlook logs into your new account and tries to send itself a message

 If you get two green ticks then all is well...click the 'Close' button.

-If you don't see two green ticks but get a failed message then either you're not connected to the internet or you got something wrong in stage 5 or 7 above.
-Click the 'Close' button and then go back to stages 5 and 7 to check your entries.
+If you don't see two green ticks but get a failed message then either you're not connected to the internet or you got something wrong in sep 5 or 7 above.
+Click the 'Close' button and then go back to steps 5 and 7 to check your entries.

 Once your new account has passed the test click 'Next' to finish.